datamininggroup/pfa-docs/docs/basic.md

 ## Avro types

 PFA's types are equivalent to the types that can be serialized by [Avro](http://avro.apache.org/){:target="_blank"}.
-Thus, inputs and outputs of PFA scoring engines can be readily converted to Avro's binary or JSON-based representation (since no semantics-changing translations are needed), though they may be converted to and from other formats with some translation.
+Thus, inputs and outputs of PFA scoring engines can be readily converted to Avro's binary or JSON-based representation (since no semantics-changing translations are needed).
+PFA values can be converted to and from other formats, but some translation may be required.
 Avro is widely used in the Hadoop ecosystem, and its [types are specified in JSON format](http://avro.apache.org/docs/1.7.6/spec.html){:target="_blank"}, so these type schemae can be included in a PFA document without any special syntax.

 ### Input records with multiple fields

 Most often, scoring engines receive data as records--- named, heterogeneous product types with named fields--- and occasionally a scoring engine returns output as a record as well.
-This subset of Avro can be naturally converted to CSV.
+This subset of Avro can be naturally converted to and from CSV.

 Here is a semi-realistic example of input records (the 20 closest stars to the sun):